MachineLemonade/docs/v0.8/pricing.md

 **Note**: Scheduled downtime is not currently supported.
 Check out a [related forum question](https://forum.astronomer.io/t/can-i-have-scheduled-downtime/35) for more info.

-### Non-Profit Discount
+## Non-Profit Discount

-We offer non-profit customers a 20% discount on their monthly Astronomer bill.
-Please reach out to us at humans@astronomer.io if you believe you may be eligible for this discount.
+If you're a not-for-profit interested in Astronomer, our team wants to support you and your mission.

+On Astronomer, all organizations with a 501(c)(3) status are eligible for a 20% discount across all product offerings.

+If you're interested and believe you might be eligible, reach out to us at humans@astronomer.io.

 ## Enterprise Pricing